jozefg/drafts/equality.markdown

 power, all the typecheckers magic and support of definitional equality can be used with our equality types!

-There are two main drawbacks however

- 1. Magical Identity Types
- 2. Potentially Undecidable

-With this flavor of extensional type theory our type of equality must be known to the typechecker so it can perform reflection, this means that a user can't define his or her own equality as in standard intensional type theory.

-Furthermore, arbitrary reflection can also make things undecidable in general.
+It isn't all puppies an kittens though, arbitrary reflection can also make things undecidable in general.
 For example Martin Lof's system is undecidable in with extensional equality.

+It's worth noting that no extensional type theory is implemented this way.
+Instead they've taken a different approach to defining types themselves!

+Types are regarded as a partial equivalence relation (PER) over unityped (untyped if you want to get in a flamewar) lambda calculus terms.

+These PERs precisely reflect the extensional equality at that "type" and we then check membership by reflexivity.
+So `a : T` is synonymous with `(a, a) ∈ T`.
+Notice that since we are dealing with a PER, we know that `∀ a. (a, a) ∈ T` need not hold.
+This is reassuring, otherwise we'd be able to prove that every type was inhabited by every term!

 ## Propositional Extensionality
 This is another flavor of extensional type theory which is really just intensional type theory plus some axioms.